-If you keep large amounts of cash in your place of business or home, you’ve just made yourself into an easy target for would-be thieves and armed robbers.
-Here are several proven cash control tips that can make your business less appealing to crooks looking for someone to rob.
+If you keep large amounts of cash in your place of business, you’ve made yourself a potential target for would-be criminals.
+Here are several proven cash control tips that can make your business less likely to be robbed.

-On December 9th the U.S. Attorney for Eastern Pennsylvania announced an indictment charging three defendants with planning and executing an armed robbery of the owner of K & C Beverage by following him from his store to his home in Havertown, Pennsylvania, where he kept the proceeds of his business.
+Three individuals followed the owner of K & C Beverage from his store to his home in Havertown, Pennsylvania, where he kept the proceeds of his business.

-According to the indictment, at approximately 2:30 a.m. on August 8, 2010, Terrance Lydell Downing, Tyree Eric Mansell, a/k/a “Smash,” and Nyfis Topping, a/k/a “Feese” broke into the owner’s home through a rear window that led to the kitchen.
-Armed with loaded guns and wearing masks and bandanas to hide their faces, Lydell, Mansell and Topping forced the owner at gunpoint to show them where his money was located.
+According to the court records, around 2:30 a.m. on August 8, 2010, the three people broke into the owner’s home through a window that led to the kitchen.
+Armed with guns and wearing masks and bandanas to hide their faces, the individuals forced the business owner at gunpoint to show them where his money was located.

-The armed robbers took approximately $60,000 in cash from a safe located in the store owner’s bedroom closet and escaped.
-Thankfully, the owner and his family were not hurt in the home invasion and gun-point robbery.
+The armed robbers took approximately $60,000 in cash from a safe located in the business owner’s bedroom closet and escaped.
+Thankfully, the owner and his family were not hurt in the home invasion.

-Law enforcement officer and security professionals say that one of the best deterrents to armed robbery is to have a good cash control policy.
-Small business owners can prevent home invasions, armed robberies and theft by instituting good cash control procedures.
+Law enforcement and security professionals say that one of the best deterrents to armed robbery is to have a good cash control policy.
+Small business owners can prevent home invasions, armed robberies and theft by instituting good cash control procedures like these:

 - Don’t keep unnecessary amounts of cash in the cash register.
-Install an anchored drop-vault for employees but don’t provide them with a key to the safe.
+Install an anchored drop-vault for employees but keep the keys to yourself.

 - Post a sign that you have a drop-vault that can’t be accessed by employees and that no more than a certain amount is kept in the cash register at any one time.